EnriqueDoster/MEG_intro_stats_course/lessons/Statistics_lesson_1.md

-# Step 4 - Reading-in data
+# Step 4 - Learn how to read-in data to R and provide general information about files
 ### Getting microbiome and resistome results into R
 - Under development -